Azure/azure-quickstart-templates/101-sql-vm-ag-setup/README.md

-# Create Always ON setup on existing SQL Virtual Machines
+# Create WSFC Cluster and join existing SQL Server Virtual Machines for Always On availability group

 Before deploying the template you must have the following